Apurva0109/nd00333-capstone/starter_file/README.md

 ![](automl_model/automl_experiment_screenshots/AutoML_endpoint_ws.PNG)

 * We can test the deployed model endpoint.
-We pick the first 3 samples from the test dataset, and send it to the web service hosted in ACI and see the actual and predicated values.
+We pick the first 3 samples from the test dataset, and send it to the web service hosted in ACI and see the actual and predicted values.

 ![](automl_model/automl_experiment_screenshots/AutoML_prediction_nb.PNG)
 ## Screen Recording